m-dadej/MarSwitching.jl/paper/paper.md

 The popularity of these models among applied scientists and industry professionals is reflected in the availability of implementations.
 There are several packages in R [@Rlang] such as `MSwM` [@MSwM] or `dynr` [@dynr].
 For the Python language, the Markov switching model is implemented as part of the `statsmodels` package [@statsmodels].
 MATLAB users may also estimate these models with `MS_Regress` [@msregress].
 Most of the well-established closed-source statistical applications also have their own implementations of Markov switching models.
 These include EViews, Stata, and SAS.

-Despite the popularity of the method `MarSwitching.jl` is, at the moment, the only package dedicated to estimation of Markov switching models available in the 'Julia' programming language.
+Despite the popularity of the method `MarSwitching.jl` is, at the moment, the only package dedicated to estimation of Markov switching models available in the Julia programming language.
 At the same time, it is implemented purely in this language.

 # Background